smithy-lang/smithy-rs/design/src/rfcs/rfc0023_sdk_credential_cache_type_safety.md

 }
 ```

-Using an enum over a trait prevents custom caching implementations, but if customization is desired,
+Using a struct over a trait prevents custom caching implementations, but if customization is desired,
-a `Custom` variant could be added that has its own trait that customers implement.
+a `Custom` variant could be added to the inner enum that has its own trait that customers implement.

 The `SharedCredentialsProvider` needs to be updated to take a cache implementation rather
 than `impl ProvideCredentials + 'static`.
 A sealed trait could be added to facilitate this.